jonnor/microfridge/README.md

 This is version 2 of the
 [MicroFlo+Arduino-based fridge](http://www.jonnor.com/2013/09/microflo-0-1-0-and-an-arduino-powered-fridge/).
-The goals of this iteration is to
+The goals of this iteration are to

 * Integrate electronics into the fridge itself
 * Support creating and debugging the program in [Flowhub](http://flowhub.io) visual programming IDE
+* Have the state of the device observable and configurable.
+Using MQTT and [MsgFlo](http://msgflo.org)
-* Push MicroFlo onwards, especially for IoT-type devices
+* Push MicroFlo forward using a real-world example
+* Explore the idea of ['introspectable computing'](https://github.com/jonnor/projects/tree/master/introspectable-computing) applied to household appliances

 Status
 --------